jwonyk/ep-wildfire-analysis/README.md

 # Landsat False Color Analysis of Fire Impact of Palisades-Eaton Region

-## Purpose of This Repository
+## About This Repository

-This repository contains the work for the homework 4 task 2.
+This repository contains the work for the homework 4 task 2 - .
 The repository focuses on analyzing wildfire impacts using Landsat 8 satellite imagery and a fire perimeter dataset.
 The project explores the following:

 - Explore and wrangle geospatial fire perimeter data
 - Import and explore NetCDF-based Landsat raster data